SafePalWallet/safepal-docs/docs/Connect-wallet/Web/aptos.md

 # Aptos

 To use SafePal Wallet with your dApp, your users must first install the SafePal Wallet Chrome extension in their browser.
-SafePal Wallet injects an `safepalAptosProvider` object into the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) of any web app the user visits.
+SafePal Wallet injects an `safePal` object into the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) of any web app the user visits.

 ## npm package